Fab@School Maker Studio MaSTEM Initiative

 Accelerating STEM Learning and Careers in Select Gateway Cities in Massachusetts

-Thanks to generous funding from the Cisco Foundation, school districts and organization are being invited to participate in the Fab@ School Maker Studio MaSTEM Initiative.
+Thanks to generous funding from the Cisco Foundation, school districts and organizations are being invited to participate in the Fab@ School Maker Studio MaSTEM Initiative.
 This partnership project between the Reynolds Center for Teaching, Learning and Creativity and United Way, Citizen Schools, and Boston After School & Beyond is bringing innovative Fab@ School Maker Studio STEM resources and professional development to your district and/or organization.

 The Reynolds Center, along with support from other key partners, such as the Teaching Institute for Excellence in STEM (TIES), MIT Fab Foundation, Smithsonian, University of Virginia, Princeton University, and the Noyce Foundation, has spearheaded leading-edge R&D to pilot and refine innovative STEM resources – featuring digital design and fabrication of 3D objects, pop-ups, and working machines - in elementary and middle schools, and most recently, even pre-K to grade 2.
 Our collective efforts are directed toward lowering the on-ramp to effective STEM education for teachers at lower grades who are not traditionally comfortable teaching these disciplines.